gongmoga237/getec/README.md

 # GETEC

-A school project for hospitals localisation and other hospital utility
+A school project for hospitals localisation and other hospitals facilities